What brought you to Health and Wholeness?

 How many days a week do you train?

-What is the most significant change you have made/noticed since coming to Health and Wholeness?
+What is the most significant change you have noticed since you started at Health and Wholeness?

-What advice would you give someone starting on his or her own health journey?
+What advice would you have for others just starting their own health journey?

 Do EVERYTHING your trainer tells you to do!
 Maybe that sounds silly, but you are paying for their knowledge, and their ability to hold you accountable, if you knew better than they do what you should be doing, you wouldn’t have needed to hire them.
 Also, have a good attitude.
 There are plenty of things in our modern world that we have no control over, so take the opportunity to seize control of your attitude.
 No person or set of circumstances has any control over your attitude except you, and if you feel too sick, too tired, or your back hurts too much to have a good attitude…fake it ’til you make it.
 For me, it took a lot of self-indulgence to get to my low point and although I’m far from perfect, I try hard not to allow myself the indulgence of a poor attitude.